 As an exception, if the applicant has a Patent administrator, the applicant (or in case of a legal entity, its representative) is able to proceed before the JPO during their stay in Japan without the assistance of a Patent administrator (Art.1 of the Enforcement Ordinance under the Patent Law).

 Another exception is admitted when a PCT application filed in the U.S. or other foreign countries designating Japan enters into the Japanese national phase (the Patent Law Art.184-11 applies).
-In this case, the resident abroad is allowed to proceed before the JPO on condition that the resident appoints a Patent Administrator within 3 months after the expiration of 30 months from the priority date for the filing of a translation of the PCT application, or within 3 months from the day when a request for examination is filed within the above-described 30 months.
+In this case, the resident abroad is allowed to proceed before the JPO until the expiration of the standard time for national processing (i.e., until the expiration of 30 months from the priority date for filing a Japanese-language translation or until the day on which a request for examination is filed) on condition that the resident appoints a Patent Administrator within 3 months after the standard time for national processing.

 Can we file a patent application in a foreign language?

 Yes.
-You can file a patent application written in English to obtain a filing date.
-Currently, the Japan Patent Office only accepts English-language applications.
+You can file a patent application written in any foreign language to secure a filing date.

-You must file a Japanese translation of the English-language application within one year and four months from the priority date.
+You must file a Japanese translation of the foreign-language application within one year and four months from the priority date.
 Otherwise, the application is deemed to be withdrawn.

 The examination is conducted in the Japanese language.

-You can amend the specification, claims, and drawings within the disclosure of the original English text.
-However, you cannot amend the English text in any way.
+You can amend the specification, claims, and drawings within the disclosure of the original foreign language text.
+However, you cannot amend the foreign language text in any way.

-If new matter is introduced into the Japanese translation beyond the disclosure of the original English text, it will cause rejection of the application and invalidation of the patent.
+If new matter is introduced into the Japanese translation beyond the disclosure of the original foreign language text, it will cause rejection of the application and invalidation of the patent.

 What format for the specification should be used to file a patent application in Japan?